CAPLTER/knb-lter-cap.652/README.md

-# README

 ## CAP LTER Ecological Survey of Central Arizona

+### version history

+- knb-lter-cap.652.5 _202x-xx-xx_
+  + updated with 2023 survey data
+  + revise arthropod taxonomy
+  + review vtl
+  + deprecate cacti
+  + dropped clinometer-related data

-### knb-lter-cap.652.4 2022-07-12
+- knb-lter-cap.652.4 _2022-07-12_

-Version four provides a fix to an error that Rebecca M. identified with the soil perimeter data in which 2015 phosphorus concentrations were presented as ppb but should have been presented as ppm in keeping with phos data from 2005 and 2010, and in accordance with the metadata.
+  + Fix an error that Rebecca M. identified with the soil perimeter data in which 2015 phosphorus concentrations were presented as ppb but should have been presented as ppm in keeping with phos data from 2005 and 2010, and in accordance with the metadata.
 Though, only the soil perimeter data were updated, this updated relied on a newer capeml workflow and thus a config.yaml file was added as well.

-### dataset inventory:
+### ESCA-related dataset inventory:

 - 282: trees -&gt; updated with pointer in abstract, no other changes (did not realize until after having loaded in PASTA that there were not any keywords in this data set)
 - 281: soils -&gt; modified and updated to house only 2000 soil data
   - data to keep:
     - 27\_soil\_1.csv